drscotthawley/panotti/README.md

 * matplotlib
 * h5py
 * optional: pygame (for exampes/headgames.py), sox (SOund eXchange app; for generating test tones in binaural example)
-* optional: sox ("Sound Xchange": command-line utility for examples/binaural.
+* optional: sox ("Sound eXchange": command-line utility for examples/binaural.
 Install via "apt-get install sox")

 ## Demo
 I'm not shipping this with any audio but you can generate some for the 'fake binaural' example (requires sox):